elixir-ecto/ecto/guides/Associations.md

 end
 ```

-This adds a `user_id` column to the DB which refecences an entry in the users table.
+This adds a `user_id` column to the DB which references an entry in the users table.

 For the *avatar* we add a `belongs_to` field to the schema: